 New Zealand Election 2023

-New Zealand will hold a general election on Saturday 14 October 2023.
-Voting starts on Monday 2 October.
+New Zealand held a general election on Saturday 14 October 2023.
+Voting started on Monday 2 October.

 This page looks at the election and the policies of the main political parties from a human rights and Basic Income perspective.
-The page compares the Basic Income policy and tax changes of various political Parties.
-The universality of payments and the equitable distribution of wealth are considered with particular emphasis on Basic Income payments, universal services, and equitable taxation changes.
+We compare the Basic Income, tax changes, changes to universal basic services, the universality of payments, and the equitable distribution of wealth policies of the various parties, with particular emphasis on Basic Income payments, universal services, and equitable taxation changes.

 This page does not consider all aspects of any party's policies.
-Anyone intending to vote in the election should undertake their own investigations, consider other aspects and policies and make their own decisions based on their knowledge and understanding.
+Anyone intending to vote in the election were asked to undertake their own investigations, consider other aspects and policies and make their own decisions based on their own knowledge and understanding.
+People were asked to consider the possibility that while a small tax cut for themselves could make them better off in the short term, a loss of government services might make them worse off overall, or that they or others could find themselves in poverty as a result of the tax cuts.

 On this page